The Best Khao Soi in Chiang Mai

 Khao Soi Mei Sai

-Bowl arrived.
-You knew it was going to be good.
-Slightly thinner "curry", but packed with flavour.
+Grab a number and wait, standing in the shade peering at happy faces slapping noodles into their mouths.
+Finally your time will come and you'll be seated with the aching love of expectation ratting your ribs.
+The bowl arrives and the heavenly symphonies beging.
+A slightly sweet gravy, but packed with flavour.
 Incredibly tender beef that still kept its texture, great noodles, good crispy noodles, and a bloody hot chilli sauce to pour on if the broth was too tame.

 Definitely worth tracking down since it's a little outside the main drag, but this bowl is up there, but just didn't have the depth to knock the best one off it's throne.